INTRODUCTORY LEVEL COURSE

 LIMBO BOX MODE scales

-They are created by adding extra Notes, by trial and error, to previous Limbo Box scales.
+They are created by adding extra notes, by trial and error, to the previous Limbo Box Basic scales.

-These Scale Diagrams are the same as conventional Major Modes but using this new method, are not recommended at first for a commencing Major chord of a piece.
+These scale diagrams are the same as conventional Major Modes but this new method does not recommend using them firstly to find the scales for a piece with a commencing Major chord.

-SEE HERE the first two versions possible for Notes added to the Limbo Box Basic scale for an A Major in pieces including or commencing with a ‘very special’ A Major chord and the alternative ‘very special’ A Major chord.
+SEE HERE the first two versions possible for notes added to the Limbo Box Basic scale for an A Major chord in pieces including or commencing with a ‘very special’ A Major chord, and the alternative ‘very special’ A Major chord.

-SEE HERE the last two versions possible for Notes added to a Limbo Box Basic scale for an A Major in pieces including or commencing with a ‘very special’ A Major V or A Major III chord.
+SEE HERE the last two versions possible for notes added to a Limbo Box Basic scale for an A Major chord in pieces including or commencing with a ‘very special’ A Major V or A Major III chord.

 The A Aeolian Dominant suits an A Major if it follows a C Major chord in Ionian Mode (or vice versa).